Chet's Shirt: Plot

 As Larry and his friend Jeff (Jeff Garlin) take a walk, they discuss Ted Danson and Michael York buying a restaurant, interesting Larry.
 Concurrently, Larry throws garbage into his neighbor's garbage can, and the neighbor threatens him for doing so.
 Larry and his wife Cheryl (Cheryl Hines) visit Barbara (Caroline Aaron), their friend who recently lost her husband, Chet.
 As they talk, Larry sees a picture of Chet and notices a shirt he is wearing.
 Larry inquires about where he bought it, and Barbara gives him the store, where Larry buys it.
 Larry and Jeff visit the restaurant, Bobo's, and Ted asks Larry and Jeff to dress as The Wizard of Oz characters for his daughter Jill's birthday party.
 They begrudgingly accept, and Larry also suggests new ideas for Bobo's before agreeing to invest; he also agrees to choose the waiters' uniforms.

 Larry speaks to Cheryl, who informs him that his dentist, Dr. Bloure, invited them for dinner at his house.
 Larry tells her to lie about them leaving town that day.
 While shopping for waiter uniforms, Larry buys Ted his new shirt as a gift.
 A man walks up to him and introduces himself as Burt, saying he goes to Dr. Bloure, but Larry tells him that he no longer goes to him.
 Larry and Jeff show go to a meeting regarding Bobo's, and he gives Ted his gift, who notices a rip in the fabric.
 Larry apologizes, yet refuses to take it back, upsetting Ted, who gives the shirt back.
 At Jill's party, Larry finds out his character role has been switched, and he refuses to participate, calling Ted an asshole in front of an offended Jill.
 While playing piñata, Larry is hit by Jill with a bat, breaking his teeth and staining his shirt with blood.

-Larry goes to see Dr. Bloure, who asks why he didn't go to dinner, and Larry claims he visited his cousin with Cheryl.
+Larry goes to see Dr. Bloure, who asks why he did not go to dinner, and Larry claims he visited his cousin with Cheryl.
 Dr. Bloure says he spoke to Burt, and he fixes Larry's teeth, giving him enlarged incisors out of spite.
 Ted comes to apologize for breaking his teeth, and Larry scolds him for having a piñata at the party.
 Barbara also comes over, and hugs Larry as she sees him wearing Chet's shirt, crying on it.
-Ted and Larry wrestle over the newer shirt. ripping it in half.
+Ted and Larry wrestle over the newer shirt, ripping it in half.
 Ted throws it into Larry's neighbor's garbage, and is subsequently chased after.